microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - A brief description of the event format
 - Instructions to join the team via a "join code" if an internal audience
 - A link to the General Channel with instructions to join the kick off meeting
-- Instructions to make arrangements for others to cover their day jobs!
+- Instructions to make arrangements for others to cover their day jobs.
-- Instructions to put on their OOF messages!
+- Instructions to put on their OOF messages.

 To help you get started, we have provided a template for a What The Hack calendar invite here:
 - [Hack Calendar Invite Template](WTH-CalendarInvite-Template.md)

 #### Automating Registration with Office 365 Tools

-If you are inviting people from your own organization, we have had a good experience using Microsoft Forms and Microsoft Power Automate (formerly known as "Microsoft Flow") to automate adding attendees to an Outlook calendar invite when they register.
+If you are inviting people from your own organization, we have had good experience using Microsoft Forms and Microsoft Power Automate (formerly known as "Microsoft Flow") to automate adding attendees to an Outlook calendar invite when they register.

 For more information, see: [Automate Registration with Office 365](WTH-AutomateRegistrationWithO365.md)

 ## Event Day

 The big day has arrived!
 It's showtime!
 Rest well and get a full night of sleep beforehand.
-You will need it to be fresh on hack day!
+You will need it to be fresh on hack day.

-Below is the guidance on how to actually host and run a WTH event:
+Below is the guidance on how to actually host and run a What The Hack event:

 - [Kick-Off Meeting](#kick-off-meeting)
 - [Hacking](#hacking)